Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.interconnects.get({ interconnect: "interconnect", project: "project",  });

 /*
 Returns the interconnectDiagnostics for the specified Interconnect.
+In the event of a global outage, do not use this API to make decisions about where to redirect your network traffic.
+Unlike a VLAN attachment, which is regional, a Cloud Interconnect connection is a global resource.
+A global outage can prevent this API from functioning properly.
 */
 await gapi.client.compute.interconnects.getDiagnostics({ interconnect: "interconnect", project: "project",  });